To Protect and to Serve: Smoking and Law Enforcement

 Why is Substance Abuse an Issue for Police Officers?

 Working in law enforcement is a tiresome and stressful job.
 Not only do police officers risk their lives to ensure public safety, but they also endure hours of paperwork, interrupted sleep and family time, and sometimes grueling schedules.
 To cope with these stressors, many officers may turn to unhealthy habits to help them relax.
 The nicotine in tobacco products is known to help reduce stress.
 While this makes cigarettes appealing for those who work in stressful situations, the health risks of tobacco use make them a poor choice for maintained health and longevity.
+Seeing as how vapes are relatively new things, no one knows for sure if police officers use them as much as they smoke cigarettes.
+However, what is definitely clear — vape juices and e-liquids provide wider options to choose from.

 Health Issues of Smoking